 We believe that children learn best when there is a strong partnership between home and school.

-Newsletters, which are published four times a term, provide an insight into our daily life and the highlights of events and successes at the school.
+A weekly newsletter provides an insight into our daily life and the highlights of events and successes at school.